 Steep learning curve, especially for users migrating from Universal Analytics

-Sampling issues and data retention capped at 14 months (or 2 months for some properties), leading to partial datasets and potential reporting gaps
+Sampling issues and data retention capped at 14 months, leading to potential reporting gaps

 Interface changes and complexity, with frequent updates and usability challenges